sambgordon/Bubbles.js/README.md

 List of variables used (so you can search them easily):

-defaults = declares global vars with default settings.

-responsiveHover = Sets responsive hover based on canvas event listener boolean eval.
+defaults = declares global vars with default settings. responsiveHover = Sets responsive hover based on canvas event listener boolean eval.

-Color = Color of bubbles.
+color = Color of bubbles.

-Hide = Whether or not to hide bubbles, expressed as boolean.
+hide = Whether or not to hide bubbles, expressed as boolean.

-Speed = Falling speed of bubbles.
+speed = Falling speed of bubbles.

 windPower = Horizontlal velocity represented by velY.